khill42/OSC_IntroHPC/_episodes/11-cluster.md

 The "cloud" is a generic term commonly used to refer to remote computing resources.
 Cloud can refer to webservers, remote storage, API endpoints, and as well as more traditional "raw compute" resources.
-A cluster on the other hand, is a term used to describe a network of compters.
+A cluster on the other hand, is a term used to describe a network of computers.
 Machines in a cluster typically share a common purpose, and are used to accomplish tasks that might otherwise be too substantial for any one machine.